Didier Agathe: Celtic

 His form at Hibs caught the eye of Celtic manager Martin O'Neill, and on the expiration of his short-term contract Celtic made a move to sign him.
 Agathe's knee condition was noted during his medical, but O'Neill was not concerned and completed the signing of Agathe for just £27,000.

 Agathe made his debut for Celtic on 14 October 2000 in a home league game against St Mirren.
 Fielded by O'Neill wide on the right, Agathe turned in an outstanding performance in a 2–0 win for Celtic, with his pace and skill running the St Mirren defence ragged.
 O'Neill enthused about Agathe's debut, "He was absolutely brilliant, fantastic even.
 I did not think he would last more than 60 minutes but he has so much strength and pace".
 Agathe kept his place in the team, playing at right wingback, and scored his first goal for Celtic in December 2000 against Dundee with a header in the last minute to give his team a 2–1 win.
 He went to help Celtic win a domestic treble of League, Scottish Cup and Scottish League Cup that season.
 Agathe provided the assist for Jackie McNamara's opening goal in their 3–0 win over Hibs in the Scottish Cup Final.
 However, he was cup-tied for their victorious 2000–01 Scottish League Cup campaign.

 O'Neill continued to use Agathe as either a right back or right wingback and was a regular in his side.
 The club won three championships and reached the 2003 UEFA Cup Final.
-Following good performances in European competition he was once linked with moves to Juventus and Valencia during the 2001–02 season..
+Following good performances in European competition, he was once linked with moves to Juventus and Valencia during the 2001–02 season..
 In February 2004, the Scotland manager Berti Vogts expressed interest in selecting Agathe.

 Agathe hardly featured during the 2005–06 season under new manager Gordon Strachan and was linked with a loan move to Leeds United, then he had a trial at Middlesbrough.
 In February 2006, he was released from his contract.

 Aston Villa

-Agathe underwent a trial at Premier League side Blackburn Rovers prior to the 2006–07 season, but after manager Mark Hughes let him leave as could not offer him guarantees regarding playing time, he finished his trial period early.
+Agathe underwent a trial at Premier League side Blackburn Rovers prior to the 2006–07 season, but after manager Mark Hughes let him leave as it could not offer him guarantees regarding playing time, he finished his trial period early.
 He began training with Aston Villa, managed by his former Celtic boss Martin O'Neill He agreed to a short-term contract and made his Villa début at home to Tottenham Hotspur in a 1–1 draw.
 On 11 January 2007, however, Agathe parted company with Aston Villa, after they chose not to extend his short-term contract.
 Agathe made a total of six substitute appearances in his short time at Villa Park, but did not start a single game.